TheVaibhav125/SwiftRoute-Logistic-Dashboard/README.md

-# SwiftRoute-Logistic-Dashboard
+# 🚚 SwiftRoute-Logistic-Dashboard

+**📌 Project Overview**

-This project delivers an end-to-end logistics analytics solution built using Power BI to provide complete visibility into delivery operations, resource utilization, and service performance.
+This project presents an end-to-end logistics analytics solution built using Power BI, designed to provide comprehensive visibility into delivery operations, resource utilization, and overall service performance.

-The dashboard integrates multiple data sources, including orders, hubs, drivers, and vehicles, enabling stakeholders to monitor key KPIs, identify inefficiencies, and take proactive, data-driven actions.
+The dashboard integrates multiple data sources—including orders, hubs, drivers, and vehicles—to enable stakeholders to monitor critical KPIs, identify inefficiencies, and take proactive, data-driven decisions.

-The goal was not just visualization, but to translate raw operational data into meaningful business insights that directly improve delivery efficiency and customer experience.
+Beyond visualization, the primary objective of this project is to transform raw operational data into meaningful insights that enhance delivery efficiency and improve customer experience.

-🎯 Key Objectives
+**🎯 Key Objectives**

 ✔️ Improve On-Time Delivery Rate (SLA adherence)
 ✔️ Identify operational bottlenecks across hubs